- Learning to a Greater Degree Contract

 - Writing Center

 University of Central Missouri students can seek a Bachelor of Science degree in athletic training.
 In the spring of 2007 UCM received accreditation from the Commission on Accreditation of Athletic Training Education (CAATE).
 Upon graduation, and after successfully completing their BOC examination, individuals with this degree may work in many different settings, including high schools, universities, rehabilitation clinics, corporate fitness centers, as well as professional and industrial areas.

 Opportunities for Students

-Central Missouri athletic training majors have the opportunity to interact with staff athletic trainers, team physicians, a wide variety of allied health care providers, and a diverse population of student athletes.
-These unique clinical rotations assist the student in experiencing the different types of injuries associated with physical activity in one of the largest and most successful athletic departments in the state and region.
-UCM offers many men's and women's sports teams who compete in NCAA Division II.
+Central Missouri athletic training majors have the opportunity to interact with staff athletic trainers, physicians, a wide variety of allied health care providers, and a diverse population of student athletes.
+These unique clinical rotations assist the student in experiencing the different types of injuries and conditions associated with physical activity and sport participation.
 Students gain most of their clinical experiences on the UCM main campus by working with staff athletic trainers who oversee the healthcare of various athletic teams.
+UCM offers many men's and women's athletic teams who compete in NCAA Division II.
 The Athletic Training Education Program has a close affiliation with several physician groups as well as regional high schools where the students perform their off-campus clinical rotations.
 Other elective clinical opportunities include working with professional organizations, including the National Basketball Association, Major League Baseball, the National Football League, and the Professional Rodeo Cowboys Association (PRCA).

 About the Faculty